To see the most recent updates to this page see the Blog Update page.

 “We do want to do a lot more with missions; more details to come over time.
 We’re not short of ideas.”

 Chained Missions – These were originally included as courier missions.
 Feedback made them feel that they didn’t realise they were providing the kind of experience they wanted and they were later removed.
 It was stated that they were partly a test bed to find out how missions could progress into different areas of the game.
-They have been re-introduced into the game following 2.3 – The Commanders and are expected to be expanded upon further.
+They have been re-introduced into the game following 2.3 & 2.4 and are expected to be expanded upon further still.

 Escort Missions/Combined Missions – When asked at Lavecon 2016 Sandro suggested this was a ‘desirable feature’ and that it blended in with multi-crew and ship-launched fighters, but didn’t go as far as saying when it would actually appear.
 During the Beta 7 video Q&A Sandro again mentioned something along these lines saying,